Luis Márquez (footballer, born 1995): Loan at Zacatepec

 In summer 2017, it was announced Márquez was sent out on loan to Ascenso MX club Zacatepec.
 He scored 2 goals against Tigres UANL to help eliminate them from the Copa MX.

 Loan at Lobos BUAP

 Márquez was sent out on loan to Liga MX club Lobos BUAP for the 2018 season.

+Panathinaikos Chicago

+In August 2024, Márquez joined American side Panathinaikos Chicago in the National Premier Soccer League.

 International career

 Mexico U-20

 Márquez participated in the 2015 FIFA U-20 World Cup in New Zealand.